-Feel Free is Zadie Smith’s most recent collection of essays published by Penguin Random House.
+Feel Free is Zadie Smith’s most recent collection of essays published by Penguin Press.
 The collection as a whole feels as if Smith has poked her head out of her isolated writing chamber and is contributing to ongoing conversations.
 Because these essays have been written over the course of a few years, and previously published individually (for instance one is a film review of The Social Network) some come across as dated, but their essence is still ever-present and relevant.
 Almost every essay in here either reminded me of another essay I have read, or another speaker I heard, but of course, Smith has an elegant style, and contributes a new perspective.
 Some of the essays are reviews of books and movies, and her reaction to musicians like David Bowie, or Prince, or Billie Holiday.
 In all honesty, the musical bits were the least interesting to me.
 I think that if I had a chance to have a one-on-one conversation with one of my favourite authors, their musical tastes and opinions on musicians wouldn’t be of interest to me.
 However, Zadie Smith’s recent fictional work Swing Time is about music, and dance, and I can see that for her, this is a very important topic, so I understand why these essays are included.
 In others, she offers her opinion on topics that are ongoing debates like: do we need libraries?
 Is Facebook good for us?
 In the third and last category, if I had to group them, she offers answers to more personal questions relating to her own private experience when it comes to writing, journaling, ideas, and other Smith-specific details.

 I would like to unpack a few of my favourite essays in this collection and record what was interesting (to me).

 The first essay in the collection “Northwest London Blues” is on the importance of Willesden Library (1894) and Willesden Green Library Centre (1989), which is sprinkled with Smith’s opinions on libraries in general: whether they are still relevant, and what is their role in an individual’s life.